commotum/arc-analysis/BONGARD/Dictionary/primitives.md

 ### Ordinal Orering

 Ordinal ordering assigns positions 1st, 2nd, 3rd … independent of exact magnitudes: race results list ordinal places; days of the week have an ordinal sequence; programming languages index arrays.
 Linguists study ordinal adjectives (“fifth”).
 In visual tasks, three circles labeled A, B, C arranged left-to-right establish an ordinal order; if the order breaks (B, A, C) the pattern fails, offering a clean classification boundary.

+### Overlapping

+Overlapping describes the condition in which two or more shapes share a common area in the image plane.
+Unlike mere contact or adjacency, overlapping implies that one region intrudes into another, creating a shared interior or visible occlusion.
+In classification tasks, panels may be grouped by the simple presence or absence of any overlap at all, regardless of shape type or size, aligning this primitive directly with the concept of overlap.

 ### Path